Sun: After core hydrogen exhaustion

 The Sun does not have enough mass to explode as a supernova.
 Instead, when it runs out of hydrogen in the core in approximately 5 billion years, core hydrogen fusion will stop, and there will be nothing to prevent the core from contracting.
-The release of gravitational potential energy will cause the luminosity of the Sun to increase, ending the main sequence phase and leading the Sun to expand over the next billion years: first into a subgiant, and then into a red giant.
-The heating due to gravitational contraction will also lead to expansion of the Sun and hydrogen fusion in a shell just outside the core, where unfused hydrogen remains, contributing to the increased luminosity, which will eventually reach more than 1,000 times its present luminosity.
+The release of gravitational potential energy will make the Sun more luminous and end its main sequence phase, leading the Sun to expand over the next 2 billion years: first into a subgiant for a billion years, and then into a red giant.
+The heating due to gravitational contraction will further the Sun's expansion and lead to hydrogen fusion in a shell just outside its core, where unfused hydrogen remains, contributing to the increased luminosity, which will eventually reach more than 1,000 times its present value.
 When the Sun enters its red-giant branch (RGB) phase, it will engulf (and destroy) Mercury and Venus.
-According to a 2008 article, Earth's orbit will have initially expanded to at most 1.5 AU due to the Sun's loss of mass.
-However, Earth's orbit will then start shrinking due to tidal forces (and, eventually, drag from the lower chromosphere) so that it is engulfed by the Sun during the tip of the red-giant branch phase 7.59 billion years from now, 3.8 and 1 million years after Mercury and Venus have respectively suffered the same fate.
+Earth's orbit may initially expand to at most 1.5 au because of the Sun's loss of mass.
+However, Earth's orbit could then start shrinking due to tidal forces (and, eventually, by drag from the Sun's lower chromosphere) so that it is engulfed by the Sun during the tip of the red-giant branch phase 7.59 billion years from now, 3.8 and 1 million years after Mercury and Venus have respectively suffered the same fate.
+However, this outcome remains uncertain as the Sun's total mass loss is uncertain.
+The Earth may survive the engulfment.

-By the time the Sun reaches the tip of the red-giant branch, it will be about 256 times larger than it is today, with a radius of 1.19 AU.
+By the time the Sun reaches the tip of the red-giant branch, it will be about 256 times as big across as it is today, with a radius of 1.19 au.
 The Sun will spend around a billion years in the RGB and lose around a third of its mass.

-After the red-giant branch, the Sun has approximately 120 million years of active life left, but much happens.
-First, the core (full of degenerate helium) ignites violently in the helium flash; it is estimated that 6% of the core—itself 40% of the Sun's mass—will be converted into carbon within a matter of minutes through the triple-alpha process.
-The Sun then shrinks to around 10 times its current size and 50 times the luminosity, with a temperature a little lower than today.
-It will then have reached the red clump or horizontal branch, but a star of the Sun's metallicity does not evolve blueward along the horizontal branch.
-Instead, it just becomes moderately larger and more luminous over about 100 million years as it continues to react helium in the core.
+After the red-giant branch, the Sun has approximately 120 million years' active life left, but much happens in that relatively brief period.
+First, the core (full of degenerate helium) ignites violently in the helium flash; it is estimated that 6% of the core—by then itself 40% of the Sun's mass—will be converted into carbon within a matter of minutes through the triple-alpha process.
+The Sun then shrinks to around 10 times its current size and 50 times its current luminosity, with a temperature a little lower than today's.
+It will eventually reach the red clump or horizontal branch, but a star of the Sun's metallicity does not evolve blueward along the horizontal branch.
+Instead, it becomes moderately larger and more luminous over about 100 million years as it begins fusing helium in its core.